Conservative limits on primordial black holes from the LIGO-Virgo-KAGRA observations

 For the log-normal PBH mass-distribution we have implemented a similar set of simulations as described in Sec.~\ref{subsec:rates_log-normal}.
 Irrespective of the exact mass assumptions, PBH binaries whose orbital properties evolve via interactions with other PBHs inside halos, can significantly enhance the the total PBH merger rate compared to the merging binaries formed from direct captures.
 Our simulations of the PBH binaries interacting with other near-by PBHs account for both the distribution of the orbital properties of the binaries (semi-major axis and eccentricity distributions) and for the relevant environmental factors (density of objects, relative velocities and interacting masses).
-In our simulations the dark matter halos' properties within which these interactions take place are fully evolved from redshift of 12 to our present time (see discussion in Sec.~\ref{sec:rates} and Ref.~\cite{Aljaf:2024fru}).
+In our simulations the dark matter halos' properties within which these interactions take place are fully evolved from redshift of 12 to our present time (see discussion in Sec.~\ref{sec:rates} and Refs.~\cite{Aljaf:2024fru, Aljaf:2025dta}).
 We present the total merger rates of PBHs from either a monochromatic or a log-normal mass distribution at redshift of zero in Fig.~\ref{fig:Total_rate_vs_mPBH}, for different mass-choices.
 Given that these rates represent the most minimal PBH merger rates taking place inside dark matter halos our limits are robust and conservative.